 - Limited storage for all plans

 - Limitations on monthly visitors

 We absolutely recommend SiteGround over DreamHost because of many reasons, which include blazing page speed, reliable servers, high uptime, and proficient support agents.
 Users don’t mind having limited space and monthly visits can choose it without further research.
 All of their shared plans are suitable for small to mid-sized websites.
-You can enhance monthly visitors limit by integrating a CDN service and cache plugin as well.
+You can enhance the monthly visitors’ limit by integrating a CDN service and cache plugin as well.

 Just like DreamHost, InMotion is also an older player in web hosting industry providing web services since 2001.
 It has an excellent A+ rating on BBB (Better Business Bureau) reviews.
-CNET, a giant reviews site also rated them as a top rated host regarding outclass services, secure transactions, and best business practices.
-Furthermore, many third party reviewers recommend it if you’re looking for fastest hosting, ultimate uptime, easy setup, and instant support.
+CNET, a giant reviews site also rated them as a top host regarding outclass services, secure transactions, and best business practices.
+Furthermore, many third party reviewers recommend it if you’re looking for the fastest hosting services, ultimate uptime, easy setup, and instant support.
 InMotionHosting offers all range of hosting products to fulfill each user’s needs.